-This is the second article in Mediators Beyond Borders’ six-part series answering, “What would your company/industry/field, and region, look like if adversarial decision-making systems were replaced by collaborative ones?”
+This is the second article in Mediators Beyond Borders’ five-part series answering, “What would your company/industry/field, and region, look like if adversarial decision-making systems were replaced by collaborative ones?”

 Jananeethi, founded in 1991, is a secular collective of: members of civil society, human rights defenders, eminent jurists, retired judges, lawyers, academics, writers, thinkers, artists, social workers and activists who represent humanism, culture, creativity and knowledge.
 The mission of the organization is to defend life, dignity, liberty and other fundamental and democratic rights of all — using law and the legal system as therapeutic agents.
 It adopts a rights-based, victim-centered approach for healing through: legal, social, psychological, economic and emotional reparation.

 To best understand the views shared here, let us define government as a body of persons, or structures, within which power is vested.
 In a federal system of government, hierarchies of power centres interact with each other; a government need not necessarily share its powers with the people, and people are frequently reduced to being subjects.
 Meanwhile, governance delivers services to all at all times.
 Good governance means using best practices where everyone is unique, important, and politically and socially empowered and engaged.
 Individuals in this system have a pivotal role to perform, take pride in the community’s achievements and shoulder the shared responsibility for failures.
 The values of good governance – accountability, transparency, rule of law and a collaborative or participatory and inclusive approach – are visibly manifested here leaving no room for speculation, parochialism, or disillusion.